michalrus/interview/README.md

     before they flush all of their messages to stderr,

   * somehow get µs in logger timestamps.

+* Probably, a Prelude should be used that is saner than the default one. `ClassyPrelude`, perhaps?

+* Potential `Exception`s in processes are not handled.
+However, I’m not using them for flow control myself, they could happen during setting up transports etc.

 * Automatic tests, but I need more specs to do that — related to [the first paragraph of this README](#the-main-challenge),